ILIAS-eLearning/ILIAS/components/ILIAS/Component/docs/component-bootstrap-migration.md

 ### Newly established patterns

-patterns:
+The following patterns have emerged during the first migrations.
+The ones that need more than a sentence are described in a dedicated sub-chapter below:

 - Backwards compatibility layer, explained by the previous chapter.
 - Proxy pattern for unmigrated components, compatibility layer between migrated/unmigrated.
-- Scalar dependencies put behind configuration interfaces, defined and used by requiring system, implemented by providing system.
+- Scalar dependencies put behind configuration interfaces, defined and used by the requiring system, implemented by the providing system.
 - Split read and write access to functionality on a programming level already (interfaces).

-not really patterns but still things you should do:
+The following are not patterns in the strict sense, but conventions you should follow nonetheless:

-- static fn vs fn, think about when to use which one, scope improves performance.
+- `static fn` vs `fn`: think about when to use which one, the smaller scope improves performance.
-- no anonymous classes, ever! introduce dedicated classes, even for the most trivial interface implementations. don't be lazy.
+- Avoid anonymous classes.
+Introduce dedicated classes, even for the most trivial interface implementations, and don't be lazy about it.
+There is currently one known exception where this is hard to avoid, see the caveat on the dependence on artifacts below.
-- No constants!
-This is global state and we really don't want global state.
-The configuration interfaces should be used.
+- Avoid constants.
+They are global state and we really don't want global state; use the configuration interfaces described below instead.
+Be aware that this is the target state and not something every migration can fully achieve
+today: a number of constants defined by `ilInitialisation` (`ILIAS_ABSOLUTE_PATH`, `ILIAS_DATA_DIR`, `CLIENT_ID`, …)
+are currently still the only way to obtain these values during early bootstrap, before the services that would replace them are wired.
+Do not introduce new ones, and replace the existing ones wherever the wiring already allows it.

 #### Proxy pattern for a compatibility layer